jenkinsci/jenkins-automation-operator/docs/migration-guide-v1alphav1-to-v1alpha2.md

       ...
 ```

-See also the examples bellow for mor details.
+See also the examples bellow for more details.
+For even more details please look at the source code.
+Code that defines the data structures can be found here [pkg/apis/jenkins/v1alpha2/jenkins_types.go](https://github.com/jenkinsci/kubernetes-operator/blob/master/pkg/apis/jenkins/v1alpha2/jenkins_types.go)

 ### Examples